 I use a personal server running Nextcloud, a cloud solution to access, share and protect files, calendars, contacts, communication and more at home and in enterprise environments.
 There, I keep my personal calendar, which is synced to a variety of mobile devices.
-However, at work I am forced to use Microsoft Outlook with Exchange for my calendar and contact.
+However, at work I am forced to use Microsoft Outlook with Exchange for my calendar and contacts.
 To have access to my work calendar on my personal device would force me to enrol my personal device in a corporate environment.
 However, that would entail certain policies and restrictions I’m not comfortable with on my personal device.
 Fortunately, I found a way of sharing Outlook calendar with Nextcloud.

 What I need, is a way to display my Outlook work calendar on my personal device.
 I don’t need to change the calendar but to prevent appointment conflicts I want to see both my personal and work calendars side by side in a single app.